owentechnologist/roach-semantic-lookup/README.md

 # roach-semantic-lookup & prompt customization
 This example calls an LLM, stores the LLM response as text, along with both a vector embedding of the prompt and the text of the prompt used.
 The datastore used is CRDB.
 The example showcases searching for a prompt using Vector Search in order to avoid repeated calls to the LLM.
 The example also offers a simple way to adjust the prompt sent to the llm which showcases variety in LLM behavior ranging from a helpful FAQ to a SQL customizer, capable of populating preparedStatements with relevant arguments.

-## This example showcases a pattern known as semantic caching.
+## This example starts with a pattern known as semantic caching.

+## It also highlights the impact of prompt engineering and encourages you to adjust the prompt template used as well as experiment with RAG (Retrieval Augmented Generative AI).
+(Scan this document for the full set of startup options)

 non-cached workflow when interacting with an LLM: